Spencer-JLee/Event-Horizon/README.md

 ## TODO
 * Player out of bounds for top and left
-* Include max velocity
-* Collision detection for enemies when colliding with other enemies
+* Collision detection for enemies when colliding with other enemies/player
 * Fix spread weapon
 * Add player health/score
 * Add pause